Gather outdoors at these top places for a picnic around Sydney and NSW.

 Why: There is more than 189 hectares of open space to choose from at Centennial Gardens, which includes wetlands, sporting fields, formal gardens and wide avenues looped with lanes for cycling and rollerblading.
 Make the most of your elongated evenings in this large urban park which is a haven for residents of the Eastern Suburbs.

 Provisions: Fine food fanatics should pop into Gourmet Life in Darling Point to pick up everything from caviar and camel milk chocolate to fresh truffles, olives, pickles and prosciutto.
 You can order a sweet or savoury hamper from Gourmet Life with a French or Italian accent and request a bottle of Aziza’s Rose by Harkham Wines be included.
+The brand new Aussie drinks brand Gin O’Clock would also be a great accompaniment to any picnic.
+The tasty tipple comes in three flavours: Pink Gin & Soda, Sugar Free G&T and Timeless G&T, and are available for purchase in handy, pre-mixed cans at Dan Murphys and BWS.

 Alternatively, Fromage Sydney will deliver a cheese and deli box right to the centre of your picnic rug.
 Paired wines are available on request.